zmaisel/JIB-ChoreMate/README.md

 # Pre-requisites

+software
 - Flutter version 1.22.5
 - Xcode version 12.3 for iOS
 - Android Studio version 4.1.2

+hardware
+- Apple iPhone running iOS and macOS 64 bit
+- Android running Android 4.1 or higher and macOS 64 bit or windows 7 (or newer)

 steps to download and set up the entire enviornment can be found below provided by Flutter